Anneli Drecker

 Anneli Marian Drecker (born 12 February 1969, in Tromsø, Norway) is a Norwegian singer and actress from the city of Tromsø.
 She is the frontwoman for the dream pop band Bel Canto.

 Life and career

 Drecker's father Peter, a German from Bielefeld, emigrated in 1960 to Norway.
+Peter Drecker and his son, Per-Arne Drecker are known for their optician business called "Drecker optikk" with up to 14 stores.
+Drecker Optikk is now one store in Tromso called Drecker Design, as the other stores where sold to a chain in 2010.

-In the fall of 2006 Bel Canto celebrated the twentieth anniversary of the first album with several concerts.
-She has released three solo albums, and has provided vocals for various artists including Motorpsycho, Jan Bang, Savoy, a-ha, Röyksopp, Jah Wobble, Ketil Bjørnstad, Simon Raymonde, Mental Overdrive, Illumination and Hector Zazou.
+In the fall of 2007 Bel Canto celebrated the twentieth anniversary of the first album with several concerts.
+She has released four solo albums, and has provided vocals for various artists including Motorpsycho, Jan Bang, Savoy, a-ha, Röyksopp, Jah Wobble, Ketil Bjørnstad, Simon Raymonde, Mental Overdrive, Illumination and Hector Zazou.

-Drecker contributed as composer and singer in a production of Pär Lagerkvist's Bøddelen at Det Norske Teatret (2000), and has worked as a freelance actress and composer at Hålogaland Teater from 2009 to 2015.
+Drecker contributed as composer and singer in a production of Pär Lagerkvist's Bøddelen at Det Norske Teatret (2000), and has worked as a freelance actress and composer at Hålogaland Teater from 2009 to 2020.